Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Conclusion

 \section{Conclusion}

-In this paper we present, to the best of our knowledge, the first comprehensive review of SOD with focus on deep learning techniques.
-We first carefully review and organize deep learning-based SOD models from several different perspectives, including network architecture, level of supervision, \etc. We then summarize popular SOD datasets and evaluation criteria, and compile a thorough performance benchmarking of major SOD methods.

-Next, we investigate several previously under-explored issues with novel efforts on benchmarking and baselines.
-In particular, we perform attribute-based performance analysis by compiling and annotating a new dataset and testing several representative SOD algorithms.
-We also study the robustness of SOD methods \wrt various input perturbations.
-Moreover, for the first time in SOD, we investigate the robustness and transferability of deep SOD models \wrt adversarial attacks.
-In addition, we assess the generalization and hardness of existing SOD datasets through cross-dataset generalization experiment.
-We finally look through several open issues and challenges of SOD in deep learning era, and provide insightful discussions on possible research directions in future.
+In this paper we present, to the best of our knowledge, the first comprehensive review of SOD {focusing} on deep learning techniques.
+We first provide novel testimonies for categorizing deep SOD models from several distinct perspectives, including network architecture, level of supervision, \etc. We then cover the contemporary literature on popular SOD datasets and evaluation criteria, providing a thorough performance benchmarking of major SOD methods and offering recommendations for several datasets and metrics {that can be used} to consistently assess {different} models.
+Next, we consider several previously under-explored issues {related} to benchmarking and baselines.
+In particular, we study the strengths and weaknesses of deep and non-deep SOD models by compiling and annotating a new dataset and evaluating several representative models on it, {revealing} promising directions for future efforts.
+We also study the robustness of SOD methods by analyzing the effects of various perturbations on the final performance.
+Moreover, for the first time in the field, we investigate the robustness of deep SOD models {to} maliciously designed adversarial perturbations and the transferability of these adversarial examples, {providing} baselines for future research.
+In addition, we analyze the generalization and difficulty of existing SOD datasets through a cross-dataset generalization study, and quantitatively reveal the dataset bias.
+We finally {introduce} several open issues and challenges of SOD in the deep learning era, providing insightful discussions and identifying a number of potentially fruitful directions forward.

-All the saliency prediction maps, our constructed dataset, annotations, and codes for evaluation are made publicly available at \url{https://github.com/wenguanwang/SODsurvey}.
-In conclusion, SOD has achieved notable progress thanks to the striking development of deep learning techniques, yet it still has significant room for improvement.
-We expect this survey to provide an effective way to understand state-of-the-arts and, more importantly, insights for future exploration in SOD.
+In conclusion, SOD has achieved notable progress thanks to the striking development of deep learning techniques. {However,} there are still under-explored problems on achieving more efficient {model designs}, training, and {inference} for both academic research and real-world applications.
+We expect this survey to provide an effective way to understand {current} state-of-the-arts and, more importantly, insight for the future exploration of SOD.

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }